sushil-kamble/vue-tail-fire/README.md

 </p>
 </details>

 1. Go to Firebase console.
 Add Project.
-In Project Overview, click on the web icon and register the app.
+In project overview, click on the web icon and register the app.
 You will see `firebaseConfig object`, We will require its details further.
-Click on Authetication, then on Set up sign-in method .
+Click on Authetication, then on set up sign-in method.
 Enable `Email/password authentication` & `google authentication`.
 1. Create a `.env.local` file in your project's root.
 Example of `.env.local` file is given below.
 Make sure you replace `YOUR_FIREBASE_CONSOLE_DETAILS` with your `firebaseConfig object` details.

 ```